Gandem/dot-files/MacOSX.md

 ```

 Note: I also like to have chrome canary but I couldn't find it on Caskroom, Direct-download seems the only option **:(**
-*(the same goes for Balsamiq-Mockups which cask formula doesn't seem to work)*
+*(the same goes for Balsamiq-Mockups for which the cask formula doesn't seem to work)*

 Then, we add `/usr/local/sbin` to the paths, after `/usr/local/bin` in `/etc/paths`.

-We do that so we could simply install the latest version of *tcpdump*, and other root-user-only utilities with **homebrew**:
+We do that so we could install the latest version of *tcpdump*, and other root-user-only utilities with **homebrew**:

 ```sh
 sudo sed -i.bak '/\/usr\/local\/bin/a\